M3264/FSX/README.md

-# FSX - Famous SSR Server for Vite React
+# FSX - The next Gen SSR based framework for React developers

-> **Get your React Website indexed quickly by Google and Bing** 🎯
+> **Get your React Website indexed quickly by Google and Bing**

 A lightweight Server-Side Rendering (SSR) framework for React applications, designed for fast Google and Bing indexing.